 Rather than stressing over not being able to fall asleep, prime sleep cycles by practicing relaxation techniques.
 From breathing exercises to guided imagery, these relaxation exercises for falling asleep can quiet the mind and calm the body.

 Using essential oils may also be able to aid in sleep.
 For instance, lavender oil shows to reduce feelings of anxiety, in turn quieting the mind.
 Spray on pillows or other preferred areas to induce relaxation.

-However, it is important to talking with a primary care provider if having trouble sleeping.
 A number of health conditions that may impede on sleep quantity and quality, including obesity, sleep apnea, and arthritis.
-Certain medications may also have a negative impact on sleep cycles.
+Certain medications may also have a negative impact on sleep cycles, too.

-A healthcare professional can help treat the underlying conditions to promote better, restful sleep.
+A healthcare professional can help treat the underlying conditions to promote a good night's rest.
 They can also recommend safe products for better sleep, including melatonin supplements.